 I can pretty much guarantee there’s been a book (or 10) written about it!

-It’s a good read and got me hooked on wanting to ditch the current mutual funds in my Roth IRA and purchase index funds instead.
+It’s a good read and hooked me on wanting to ditch the current mutual funds in my Roth IRA and purchase index funds instead.

-One of my favorite ways to learn about a particular topic is to find and enroll in an online course created specifically around my topic of interest.
+Another good way to learn about a particular topic is to find and enroll in an online course created specifically around your topic of interest.

-Yes, you’ll be spending money to do so but I’ve almost always found them to be worth the money because having all of the information curated and collected in one specific place saves a TON of time surfing the web and combing multiple sites, articles, and authors.
+Sure, you’ll be spending money to do so, but I’ve almost always found them to be worth the money because having all of the information curated and collected in one specific place saves you a TON of time surfing the web, combing multiple sites, articles, and authors.

-Again, it should be noted to also practice discernment when seeking out online courses to be sure they are worth your time and money and are offering you solid, accurate information.
+Again, it should be noted to practice discernment when seeking out online courses to be sure they are worth your time and money and offer you solid, accurate information.